 Acrylic paintings with texture, bold colors and patterns of fluidity

-Come see “Splash” at crossroads art center at 2016 staples mill road reception and opening this Friday, March 16 from 6-9 show continues until may 8.
+Come see “Stave I and Stave II” at crossroads art center at 2016 staples mill road reception and opening this Friday, May 18 from 6-9.
+Show continues unti mid June!

 Numerous pieces on display at Expression Self and Art